Off the Map (TV series)

 Off the Map is an American medical drama television series created by Jenna Bans, who also served as an executive producer together with Shonda Rhimes and Betsy Beers.
 The series ran on ABC from January 12, 2011 to April 6, 2011.
 The series was filmed in Puerto Rico and on Oahu, Hawaii, using many of the production facilities remaining from the ABC series Lost (2004–10).

 On May 13, 2011, ABC cancelled the series after one season.

 Premise

-Set in a remote South American village, seven doctors search for the reasons that brought each of them to medicine.
+Set in a remote South American village, young doctors try to save lives in their understaffed, jungle medical clinic.